Follow Us

 (2) Additionally, It regulates blood pressure by influencing blood vessel construction and the release of certain hormones involved in blood pressure control.

 (3) It has anti-inflammatory properties that help to reduce inflammation in the body.
+Short-term releases support immune defense, while chronic elevation can suppress immune function, making the body more susceptible to infections and illnesses.

 (5) It release follows the diurnal pattern, with its highest levels in the morning and lowest levels at night.
 It regulates HPA (hypothalamus pituitary adrenal) axis.
 The hypothalamus releases corticotropin releasing hormone (CRH), which stimulates the pituitary gland to release adrenocorticotropic hormone (ACTH).
 ACTH stimulates the adrenal glands to produce and release cortisol.